GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

         *   Ensured that if `!output` is true, or if a `catch` block is triggered, the flow returns a schema-compliant error object with user-friendly messages and appropriate default/empty values for data fields.
         *   This directly addresses a high-priority item from the Gemini Code Assist review.
 *   **2024-05-14 (Self-initiated based on previous "Next Action"):**
-    *   **Updated `docs/blueprint.md` to "Strategic Roadmap and Architectural Direction for ISA: Internal Firebase Briefing"**:
+    *   **Updated `docs/blueprint.md` to "Strategic Roadmap and Architectural Direction for ISA: Internal Firebase Briefing" (Ultimate Vision)**:
         *   Performed a comprehensive review and update of `docs/blueprint.md`.
-        *   Restructured the document to align with the detailed "Internal Firebase Briefing" format.
+        *   Restructured the document to align with the detailed "Internal Firebase Briefing" format and integrated the "Ultimate Vision" concepts (NeSy, Causal AI, RLAIF, advanced MLOps, etc.).
-        *   Integrated the existing development log into the narrative of Phase 1 achievements.
+        *   Integrated the existing development log into the narrative of Phase 1 achievements, marking Phase 1 as "Completed."
+        *   Significantly expanded and detailed Phase 2 (2A: Live RAG & Basic KG; 2B: Early NeSy & Deeper KG-RAG) and Phase 3 (Scalable Vision, Ultimate AI) roadmaps.
-        *   Updated the "Current Technical State," architectural proposals, and future phase descriptions to reflect all development progress and decisions accurately.
+        *   Updated the "Current Technical State," architectural proposals ("Synthesized Hybrid"), and future phase descriptions to reflect all development progress and decisions accurately, and to align with the ambitious goals of the Ultimate Vision.
+        *   Added a new section "Key AI Methodologies & Concepts (Ultimate Vision)."
-        *   This makes `docs/blueprint.md` the definitive source-of-truth for the project's strategy and current status.
+        *   This makes `docs/blueprint.md` the definitive source-of-truth for the project's ultimate strategy and current status.
 *   **2024-05-13 (Addressing Gemini Code Assist Feedback):**
     *   **Clarified Firebase Deployment Strategy (App Hosting Primary)**:
         *   Updated `docs/blueprint.md` to explicitly state Firebase App Hosting as the primary deployment mechanism for the entire Next.js application (frontend and backend Server Actions/Genkit flows).
         *   Removed the conflicting `hosting` block from `firebase.json` that suggested traditional Firebase Hosting for the Next.js app.
     *   **Streamlined Cloud Functions Configuration**:
         *   Removed the `functions` deployment block from `firebase.json` as the Next.js backend logic is handled by App Hosting.
 The emulator config for functions was retained for potential future standalone functions.
-    *   **Addressed `output!` Assertions in AI Flows (Schema-Compliant Returns)**:
+    *   **Addressed `output!` Assertions in AI Flows (Schema-Compliant Returns - Initial Pass)**:
-        *   Updated `answerGs1Questions.ts`, `conductIndependentResearch.ts`, `detectStandardErrors.ts` (and in a later pass, `analyze-standards.ts`, `natural-language-to-formal-description.ts`) to replace `output!` non-null assertions with explicit checks and schema-compliant error object returns if `output` is null/undefined from a prompt call.
+        *   Updated key AI flows (`answerGs1Questions.ts`, `conductIndependentResearch.ts`, `detectStandardErrors.ts`, `analyze-standards.ts`, `natural-language-to-formal-description.ts`) to replace `output!` non-null assertions with explicit checks and schema-compliant error object returns if `output` is null/undefined from a prompt call.
 This addresses a key robustness concern raised by Gemini Code Assist.
 *   **2024-05-12 (Self-initiated based on previous "Next Action"):**
     *   **Refined `conductIndependentResearch` Flow Prompt**:
         *   Updated the prompt in `src/ai/flows/conduct-independent-research.ts` to more clearly instruct the LLM on an iterative search process (formulating multiple distinct queries, synthesizing information from all structured results, and properly extracting sources).